 The trade-off between rolling resistance and puncture resistance will always exist, a stronger tire will have a higher rolling resistance.
-Although the use of better design and better performing materials helps, tire cost will go up as well.
+Although the use of a better design and better performing materials helps, tire cost will go up as well.
 Let's see how Continentals lowest priced tire performs in our rolling resistance and puncture resistance tests

 |Model||Ultra Sport II|